flectra-hq/flectra/doc/setup/deploy.rst

 HTTPS
 =====

-Whether it's accessed via website/web client or web service, Odoo transmits authentication information in cleartext.
-This means a secure deployment of Odoo must use HTTPS\ [#switching]_.
+Whether it's accessed via website/web client or web service, Flectra transmits authentication information in cleartext.
+This means a secure deployment of Flectra must use HTTPS\ [#switching]_.
 SSL termination can be implemented via just about any SSL termination proxy, but requires the following setup:

-* enable Odoo's :option:`proxy mode <odoo-bin --proxy-mode>`.
-This should only be enabled when Odoo is behind a reverse proxy
+* Enable Flectra's :option:`proxy mode <flectra-bin --proxy-mode>`.
+This should only be enabled when Flectra is behind a reverse proxy
-* set up the SSL termination proxy (`Nginx termination example`_)
+* Set up the SSL termination proxy (`Nginx termination example`_)
-* set up the proxying itself (`Nginx proxying example`_)
+* Set up the proxying itself (`Nginx proxying example`_)
-* your SSL termination proxy should also automatically redirect non-secure connections to the secure port
+* Your SSL termination proxy should also automatically redirect non-secure connections to the secure port

 .. warning::